 35.3.16.8.1 General

-A STA affiliated with a non-AP MLD or an NSTR mobile AP MLD that operates on an NSTR link pair is considered to have lost medium synchronization (see definition in 3.2 (Definitions specific to IEEE 802.11)) when the other STA, which is affiliated with the same MLD and operates on that link pair, transmits a PPDU, except when both STAs ended a transmission at the same time.
+A STA affiliated with a non-AP MLD or an NSTR mobile AP MLD that operates on an NSTR link pair (#10850) is considered to have lost medium synchronization when the other STA, which is affiliated with the same MLD and operates on that link pair, transmits a PPDU, except when both STAs ended a transmission at the same time.

-A STA that has lost medium synchronization as described above shall start a MediumSyncDelay timer at the end of that transmission if that transmission is longer than aMediumSyncThreshold unless its previous MediumSyncDelay timer has not expired.
-The STA may not (re)start the MediumSyncDelay timer if the transmission event is shorter than or equal to aMediumSyncThreshold.
+A STA that has lost medium synchronization as described above shall start a MediumSyncDelay timer and begin counting down from (#10422) the end of that transmission if that transmission is longer than aMediumSyncThreshold unless its previous MediumSyncDelay timer has not expired.
+The STA may choose not to (#11580) (re)start the MediumSyncDelay timer if the transmission event is shorter than or equal to aMediumSyncThreshold.
 The aMediumSyncThreshold is set to 72 µs.
-NOTE 1—The value of 72 µs is chosen to cover at least the PPDU lengths of RTS/CTS/ACK frames using non-HT or non-HT duplicated PPDU format with 6 Mbps data rate, as well as the PPDU lengths of most typical BlockAck frames.
+NOTE 1—The value of 72 µs is chosen to cover at least the PPDU lengths of RTS/CTS/ACK frames using non-HT or non-HT duplicated PPDU format with 6 Mb/s(#10133) data rate, as well as the PPDU lengths of most typical BlockAck frames.

 When a non-AP MLD is operating in the EMLSR mode, a STA affiliated with a non-AP MLD that is operating on one of the EMLSR links is considered to have lost medium synchronization if it is not able to perform CCA during frame exchanges that includes the link switch delays between an AP affiliated with an AP MLD and one of the other STAs operating on the other EMLSR links, which are affiliated with the same non-AP MLD.
-The STA that has lost medium synchronization shall start a MediumSyncDelay timer immediately after returning to the listening operation if the duration of the loss of medium synchronization is longer than aMediumSyncThreshold; otherwise, the STA may not start the MediumSyncDelay timer.
+The STA that has lost medium synchronization shall start a MediumSyncDelay timer and begin counting down (#10422) immediately after returning to the listening operation if the duration of the loss of medium synchronization is longer than aMediumSyncThreshold; otherwise, the STA may not start the MediumSyncDelay timer.

 NOTE 2—The link switch delays include the delay switching from the listening operation to the frame exchanges and the delay switching from the frame exchanges to the listening operation.